(2019)

 Award winning artist and Maui, HI native Neal Chin, has been both an ‘ukulele educator and performer over the course of his musical career of 19 years.
 His clear and direct enthusiasm for music has come to life in countless workshops, concerts, and private instruction.

-Nicole earned her bachelor's and master's degrees in music education and taught K-5 elementary school music for nine years in the public schools while living in Colorado.
+Nicole Keim earned her bachelor's and master's degrees in music education and taught K-5 elementary school music for nine years in the public schools while living in Colorado.
 She sang professionally for several years with the nationally recognized Ars Nova Singers and has taught private voice and piano lessons to students of all ages since 2002.
-In 2012 (after moving to Oregon), Nicole took a sabbatical to perform and travel with Aaron as The Quiet American.

 Viewing music through a wide-angle lens, Paul Hemmings utilizes the unassuming ukulele to fuse together elements of modern jazz, free improvisation, and American roots music into a signature sound that has been called “bold, beautiful, and full of promise.”
-He has released six albums on Leading Tone Records, including outings with his ukulele-fronted jazz trio and critically acclaimed recordings w
+He has released six albums on Leading Tone Records, including outings with his ukulele-fronted jazz trio and critically ac

 Rotem Sivan is taking the NYC scene by storm.
 Described by DownBeat Magazine as “a remarkable talent and a welcome new voice on the scene,” he completed his studies in both classical composition and jazz with honors in Tel Aviv & NYC.